k-r-a-s-s/aus-govt-transparency/README.md

 The system uses the following columns for entity processing:

 - `original_entity`: Contains the original entity name as extracted from documents
-- `entity`: The current standardized entity name
+- `entity`: The current standardized entity name.
+After running `apply_double_disclosure_entity_results.py`, this will hold the individual split entity name for each row.
-- `split_entity`: Contains individual entities extracted from multi-entity strings (e.g., "Qantas" from "Qantas and Virgin")
+- `split_entity`: Contains individual entities extracted from multi-entity strings (e.g., "Qantas" from "Qantas and Virgin").
+This column is populated by `apply_double_disclosure_entity_results.py`.
 - `regex_standardized`: Used during standardization processing
 - `canonical_entity`: Used for the final standardized version